AhmedYahiaEsmail/Traffic-Management-System/README.md

 * **Polymorphism:** (Mention where methods with the same name behave differently across classes).
 * **Abstraction:** Used to separate interfaces from their underlying implementations.

+### Data Persistence & Design Constraints

+To ensure efficient data handling and maintain clean code architecture, data persistence (reading and writing system data) strictly adhered to the following design constraints:

+* **Optimized File Handling:** The entire system utilizes **only two dedicated functions** for all file reading and writing operations.
+* **Purpose:** This constraint was implemented to centralize data management logic, enhancing **maintainability** and demonstrating proficiency in **resource management** within the OOP paradigm.

 ---

 ## Technology Stack